HolgerWache/MachineConfiguration/howto/CheckResult.md

 <br />  <br />

 ### Check the Result <br />
-There are some possibilietes to check the result
+There are some ways to check the result
 <br />

 <details><summary>Azure Policy -- CLICK ME</summary>